Skip to content

 Which lenses for cataract surgery are covered under Medicare?

-Medicare covers a only monofocal lenses However, they do not cover the newer lenses to correct astigmatism called toric implants or the ones which avoid needing reading glasses called presbyopic implants.
+Medicare covers only monofocal lenses.
+However, it does not cover either toric implants or presbyopic implants.

 Do people ever regret having had cataract removal surgery?